 During normal practice outside of pandemic the following is our normal advice regarding booking appointments:

 We are a group practice so it is not necessary to see the doctor with whom you are registered.
 Your preferred doctor may not always be available but all our clinical staff have access to your full records and medical history.
 We appreciate that during an ongoing illness you may like to see the same doctor and we will always try to accommodate this if possible.

 The first thing to consider is do you actually need an appointment with a GP?
 Could your local pharmacist help?

 We have a range of different appointments available to patients – see linked pages:

-Recalls for Chronic Diseases – click on this heading for more information on chronic diseases such as respiratory, diabetes and vascular diseases.
+Recalls for Long Term Conditions – click on this heading for more information on long term conditions such as respiratory, diabetes and vascular diseases.